Zarathustra

 Skt. kshatriya), and (3) herdsmen (Av. vaastryo.fsuyant, Skt. vaisya).

-theory has been fairly controversial, with ardent supporters on both
+this theory has been fairly controversial, with ardent supporters

-a century earlier, stated that the Gathic society of Zarathushtra's
+nearly half a century earlier, stated that the Gathic society of

-time was divided between (1) priests and (2) herdsmen, with the herdsmen
+Zarathushtra's time was divided between (1) priests and (2) herdsmen,

-ready at all times to pick up arms and fight to defend their possessions.
+with the herdsmen ready at all times to pick up arms and fight to

-its daughter groups, the Iranians and the Indo-Aryans.
-By the time of
+the Iranians and the Indo-Aryans.
+By the time of the Younger Avestan

-the Younger Avestan period however, there is no doubt that a clear tripartite
+period however, there is no doubt that a clear tripartite division

 It